logisparte/shell-utils/docs/utils/confirm.md

 confirm (OPTIONS) [QUESTION]

 OPTIONS:
-  -y | --yes: Automatically resolve to true
+  --yes: Automatically resolve to true
-  -n | --no: Automatically resolve to false
+  --no: Automatically resolve to false

 QUESTION: The close-ended question to ask the user
   default: "Are you sure?"